zurisat/gwc-quizman-woow/README.md

 ### ← assets

 Drag in `assets`, like images or music, to add them to your project.
 You can use images online and grab their URL Address or use some of your own images.
-Be sure that your images

-## Project Requirements
-Your quiz should:

-* Have at least three questions.
-* Have at least four choices per question.
-* Allow the user to select an answer choice by clicking a button or photo.
-* Produce different results for different combinations of selections.

-## Project Extensions
-Once you meet the basic requirements, you might:

-* **Extension 1:** Lengthen your quiz with more questions.
-* **Extension 2:** All the user to retake or restart the quiz.
-* **Extension 3:** Change your JavaScript to disable buttons after the user has selected an answer.
-* **Extension 4:** Improve the user experience of your quiz.
-* **Extension 5:** Make your website more accessible.
-* **Extension 6:** Change your JavaScript to allow a user to change their selections at any point before they finish the quiz.
+Be sure that your images can be accessed digitally.
+If you want to use print photos, take a picture of it and then upload them in the assets folder.